Updated: December 12, 2024

 Work with real estate professionals

-Navigating Porto’s property market is much easier if you have an experienced real estate agent or buyer’s agent to guide you through the buying process and who understands the local market.
+Navigating Porto’s housing market is much easier if you have an experienced real estate agent or buyer’s agent to guide you through the buying process and who understands the local market.
 Their expertise aids in finding properties that match your requirements, and their local insights can significantly streamline the buying process.

-However, it’s important to note that real estate agents in Portugal work on behalf of the seller and will get a higher commission for a higher sale.
-Buyer’s agents, on the other hand, work solely on behalf of the buyer, negotiating the best possible price for the buyer.
 Whether you want to find spacious properties or a small house by the ocean, they can help you discover the very best properties that Porto offers.
 You can check out our article on how to find a real estate agent in Porto.

 Seek the assistance of a Portuguese lawyer